ventinus/webpack2-react-boilerplate/README.md

         }
       }
       ```
+      You may opt-out of using variables in this way as it is still new and not supported in any versions of IE and exclusively use the SASS variables.
+[See MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables)
     - Variables declared with the `$var-name` SASS syntax are locally scoped so it is necessary to import the variables file where needed.
 Import with `@import "~scss/helpers/variables.scss";`.
 These can be programattically changed to calculate an end value, such as in a `@for` loop.
 For example:
       ```scss
       $top: 10px;